Arranging a Final Viva Voce Examination

 External Examiner Expenses

 The fee for an External Examiner is £200 (£150 for MPhil) which is taxable and paid through Salaries and Wages.
 Ulster will also pay their travel expenses, though there is a maximum of £300 for return flights.
-If an External’s flight will cost more, approval must be given by the Doctoral College prior to booking.
-Examiners should endeavour to arrange return flights on the same day, but if this is not possible, we can, exceptionally, arrange accommodation for one night.
+If an External Examiner’s flight will cost more, approval must be given by the Doctoral College prior to booking and Faculty/Unit will need to cover this excess.
+Where necessary, External Examiners should endeavour to arrange return flights on the same day, but if this is not possible, we can, exceptionally, arrange accommodation for one night.

 Examiners must arrange their own travel and claim expenses back through the Claim Form which they will be sent upon appointment.